lor-ai/mcp-bismuth/README.md

 You can use the provided tool APIs (see below) or connect via Cursor/Claude to verify memory operations.

 ---

-## I'm aware its broken right now, I'll fix it!
 Ideally this just runs in yolo mode in cursor (or claude desktop) without human intervention and creates a "brain" available independent of LLM version.

 A neural memory system for LLMs that can learn and predict sequences while maintaining state through a memory vector.
 This MCP (Model Context Protocol) server provides tools for Claude 3.7 Sonnet and other LLMs to maintain memory state across interactions.